amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 ## 🔐 Security Best Practices

-- Never commit the generated `ops/supabase/lanes/*.env` files (they are gitignored) and keep the state directory (`$SUPABASE_STATE_DIR`) secured with `700/600` permissions.
+- Never commit the generated `ops/supabase/lanes/*.env` files (they are gitignored) and keep the repository checkout secured with `700/600` permissions on any file that stores secrets.
 - Generated secrets are placeholders—replace them with signed keys managed by your secret rotation tooling.
 - Keep file permissions strict (`600`) and restrict runner access.
 - Rotate `PGPASSWORD`, `JWT_SECRET`, `ANON_KEY`, and `SERVICE_ROLE_KEY` regularly.
-- Store canonical secrets in your runner’s secret store (e.g., Ansible vault, 1Password CLI) and re-run the provisioning script with `--pg-password` when rotating.
-Back up `$SUPABASE_STATE_DIR/superusers.env` securely; it is the source of truth for the fallback superuser credentials used to repair recycled volumes.
+- Store canonical secrets in your runner’s secret store (e.g., Ansible vault, 1Password CLI) and re-run the provisioning script with `--pg-password` when rotating. `ops/supabase/lanes/credentials.env` is the sole source of truth for database credentials—keep it encrypted at rest and update it before redeploying.
 - Keep the Supabase admin password distinct from every lane password; the automation will not reset it for you.

 ## 🛠️ Troubleshooting

 - **Missing env file**: Run `./scripts/supabase/provision_lane_env.sh <lane>` on the runner.
-This will repopulate the state directory and refresh the working copy inside `ops/supabase/lanes/`.
+This regenerates `ops/supabase/lanes/<lane>.env` from the checked-in credentials.
-- **Weak password warning**: Re-run the provisioning script with a stronger password or edit the env file directly.
+- **Weak password warning**: Update the password in `ops/supabase/lanes/credentials.env`, rerun the provisioning script, and redeploy.
 - **Compose failures**: Confirm Docker can pull the images referenced in `ops/supabase/docker-compose.yml`.
-If an upstream tag disappears, update the compose file to a supported release and rerun the provisioning helper so passwords remain intact.
+If an upstream tag disappears, update the compose file to a supported release and rerun the provisioning helper so configuration files stay in sync.
-- **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
+- **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` (or update `credentials.env`) and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
 The helper never modifies the Supabase admin password, so the stored secret must match the database before re-running the deploy.
 - **Kong not healthy**: Review logs via `docker compose -f ops/supabase/docker-compose.yml logs kong` with the lane env sourced.
 - **Migrations stuck**: Check for lingering advisory locks with `SELECT pg_advisory_unlock_all();` in `psql`.